Getting Started#

 If you encounter issues, ensure your Verilator version is up to date.

-Verilator is the SystemVerilog Simulator used to compile and run the testbenches.
+Verilator is the SystemVerilog simulator used to compile and run the testbenches.
 Choose one of the following methods to install Verilator:

 OSS CAD Suite (Recommended)#